News / Analysis

 European benchmarks all closed higher yesterday – Russia’s WTSI leading the pack with a 3.63% gain.

 The Euro is up 0.13% against the dollar after all European service, and composite PMIs surprisingly increased, except Britain, where services lost nearly a point at 51.4 in October.
-The EU’s producer inflation marker also improved slightly.
+The EU’s producer The rise in prices for goods and services, resulting in the deterioration of a currency’s purchasi... marker also improved slightly.
 This morning, Germany reported a 0.5% increase in factory orders MoM, compared to the expected 2% and down from August’s 5%.

-The Bank of England announced a higher-than-expected increase to its asset purchase facility – £875 bn going forward as the nation enters its second lockdown and the government extends its furlough scheme beyond December.
-Interest rates remained at 0.1% despite a report in the Telegraph that negative rates were being considered.
+The Bank of England announced a higher-than-expected increase to its A stock, commodity, currency, index or any other entity one may trade or invest in. purchase facility – £875 bn going forward as the nation enters its second lockdown and the government extends its furlough scheme beyond December.
+The cost of accessing money not owned. rates remained at 0.1% despite a report in the Telegraph that negative rates were being considered.

 WTI Oil was impulsively bullish yesterday despite losing nearly 2% over the session after the EIA confirmed yesterday’s drawdown with a better-than-expected 8mB drawdown.
 Meanwhile, Brent followed Crude down as Norway’s Supreme Court began hearings on limiting offshore drilling licences in the North Sea.